jbkrause/ZoteroBibTexCite/README.md

 Author: Jan Krause
 Publication date: 2017-06-02
 License: [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)
-Source: This translator in a modification of the BibTeX translator written by Simon Kornblith and Richard Karnesky and distributed with [Zotero](http://zotero.org).
+Source: This translator is a modification of the BibTeX translator written by Simon Kornblith and Richard Karnesky and distributed with [Zotero](http://zotero.org).

 ## About